-In case a clean external 5V supply is available, it can be used for complete supply of analog and digital part (Figure 3.5).
-The circuit will benefit from a well-regulated supply, e.g. when using a +/-1% regulator.
-A precise supply guarantees increased motor current precision, because the voltage at 5VOUT directly is the reference voltage for all internal units of the driver, especially for motor current control.
-For best performance, the power supply should have low ripple to give a precise and stable supply at 5VOUT pin with remaining ripple well below 5mV.
+The circuit will benefit from a well-regulated supply, e.g., when using a +/-1% regulator.
+A precise supply guarantees increased motor current precision because the voltage at 5VOUT directly is the reference voltage for all internal units of the driver, especially for motor current control.
+For best performance, the power supply should have low ripple to give a precise and stable level at 5VOUT pin with remaining ripple well below 5mV.
 Some switching regulators have a higher remaining ripple, or different loads on the supply may cause lower frequency ripple.
 In this case, increase capacity attached to 5VOUT.
 In case the external supply voltage has poor stability or low frequency ripple, this would affect the precision of the motor current regulation as well as add chopper noise.

-Figure 3.5 Using an external 5V supply to bypass internal regulator
+Figure 3.4 Using an external 5V supply to bypass internal regulator